Camino de Santiago

 My full pack needs to weigh less than 13 pounds so I can manage it on my back every day for six weeks.

 We have started our training this past month, hiking 10-13 miles once a week.
-We also complete smaller hikes and practice yoga on a regular basis.
+We also take shorter hikes and practice yoga on a regular basis.
 Scott had ACL replacement surgery on his knee a few months ago, so he needs to gradually increase his mileage.
 A few weeks before our departure, we will hike with our fully loaded packs and work out any issues we may have.

-We are so excited to walk the Camino and begin this crazy adventure!
+Scott and I are so excited to walk the Camino and begin this crazy adventure!
 We will have no reservations, no hair dryer, make-up or work stress for six weeks!
 We will be leaving in about two months, our departure date is September 7, 2016.

 Have you walked the Camino de Santiago or a similar long trek?
 Do you have any advice to give?
 I would love to hear it.